Textile technologists need to keep up to date with trends and innovations.

 Employers of clothing and textile technologists include manufacturers of industrial textiles, small textile companies, retailers, research and development organisations and clothing manufacturers.

-There are routes into this career for both university graduates and school leavers.
-Graduates will need a degree or a Higher National Diploma (HND).
+Although there are routes into this area of work for school leavers, most applicants will need a degree or a Higher National Diploma (HND).
 This should be relevant – such as clothing and textiles technology or materials and polymer sciences.
-A postgraduate textiles/clothing qualification can be helpful for graduates from other relevant disciplines, as can industrial experience gained via vacation work, placements and final year projects or by working at a junior level.
+A postgraduate textiles/clothing qualification can be helpful, as can industrial experience gained via vacation work, placements and final year projects or by working at a junior level.
 Take a look at our guide to retail work experience to help you explore your options.